itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

         A one - to - one join has matched 49 records.
         The input table has 68 and the join table has 49 records.

     Nice – it sounds like all 49 records from the data should join successfully!

+    That word **cardinality** is describing the nature of the relationship between the input and join tables: is it **one-to-one** (1:1), in which one record in one table is associated with a single record in the other table, or **one-to-many** (1:m), in which one record in one table is associated with multiple records in the other table?

+    You can also have **many-to-many** (m:m) cardinality, which 🥵.
+We don't need to dive deeply into cardinality today, but it's good to be familiar with the term.

-I'll click **OK** to process the join.
+    Anyhoo: let's click **OK** to process the join.

 5. If you open the **attribute table** for the `African Countries` layer, you should now see a bunch of new fields from our join table – woohoo and congratulations! **You've just successfully completed a table join, by using a common identifier (country name) to attach tabular attribute data (e.g., decennial population estimates) to spatial feature data (African country boundaries).**

     ![joined](images/image035.png)

     Some of the records have values of `<Null>`, which is okay – it just means there was no joinable data for that record.

+    In the next section, we'll discuss how to classify this data.

 # Classification